mlswg/mls-protocol/draft-ietf-mls-protocol.md

 An application MAY allow for reuse of a "last resort" KeyPackage in order to prevent denial-of-service attacks.
-Since a KeyPackage is needed to add a client to a new group, an attacker could prevent a client being added to new groups by exhausting all available KeyPackages.
+Since a KeyPackage is needed to add a client to a new group, an attacker could prevent a client from being added to new groups by exhausting all available KeyPackages.
 To prevent such a denial-of-service attack, the KeyPackage publication system SHOULD rate-limit KeyPackage requests, especially if not authenticated.